CAN'T BREATHE? SUSPECT VOCAL CORD DYSFUNCTION!

-9) When driving, try holding steering wheel lower down, and try not to hold on too tightly.
+9) When driving, try holding steering wheel lower down, (at 5:00 and 7:00, rather than at 10:00 & 2:00) and try not to hold on too tightly.
 Some find pillow support for arms to be helpful.
 See a good Thoracic Outlet Syndrome (TOS) forum, for more ergonomic advice, at http://neurotalk.psychcentral.com/forumdisplay.php?s=&daysprune=&f=24

 GLUTEN-FREE (g-f) EATING TIPS (including basics first, then milk protein-free, corn protein-free, soy protein-free, gum-free recipes, brands, restaurants, bakeries, etc.)

 1) What is gluten?